OfficeDev/office-scripts-docs/docs/resources/samples/community-seasons-greetings.md

 [Watch the Seasons greetings script in action on the "Les's IT Blog" YouTube channel](https://youtu.be/HBiGEkzmkgo).

-## Script
+## Setup: Sample Excel file

+This workbook contains the data, objects, and formatting expected by the script.

 > [!div class="nextstepaction"]
 > [Download the sample workbook](happy-tree.xlsx)

+## Sample code: Happy tree

-Add the following script to try the sample yourself!
+Add the following script to the sample workbook and try the sample yourself!

 ```TypeScript
 /* Original version by Leslie Black.  */